 Form 714 (Requesting Reimbursement and Service Credit for the Short-Term Period) should be filed by you to grant appropriate service credits to employees who are receiving short-term disability benefits, and in cases where payment extends beyond six months, to apply for reimbursement.
-Form 714 is located on the "Employer Forms" section of the ORBIT forms page.
-Section E on Form 714 has a checklist of the forms and information that must be attached to Form 714 when submitted to the Retirement Systems Division.
+Section E on Form 714 has a checklist of the forms and information that must be attached to Form 714 when submitted to the Retirement Systems

+Division.
 If payment extends beyond the first six months, you may submit Form 714 at the end of the short-term disability period or upon termination of short-term disability, if earlier, to grant service credits and request reimbursement.